 Due to this Merredin Energy Pty Ltd (MEPL) has developed an 82 MW open cycle gas turbine power station in Merredin, Western Australia.
 It comprises two efficient and low emission GE gas turbine generators, with associated plant equipment, and operates as a reserve capacity power station.
-The plant is configured to run for around 100 hours on average per year, during periods of extremely hot weather in the Perth metropolitan area.
+The plant is designed to run on average for around 100 hours per year, during periods of extremely hot weather in the Perth metropolitan area.

-The Merredin Energy power station has an expected operating life of 25 years.
+The Merredin Energy power station has a minimum operating life of 30 years.

 The Power Station is located at Lot 191, Robartson Road, Merredin, Western Australia; approximately 8 km south west of Merredin, and 250 km from Perth via the Great Eastern Highway.